“You are what you repeatedly do.” — Will Durant

 We usually associate rituals with maintaining the status quo.
 In religion, for example, ceremonies create a sense of belonging and continuity.
 The repetition of an act makes us feel at home.

 Though the nature of rituals is highly emotional, research shows they are more rational than we think.

 “We see in every culture — and throughout history — that people who perform rituals report feeling better,” says behavioral scientist Michael Norton.

-Rituals performed after a loss help us alleviate grief, and rituals performed before high-pressure tasks reduce anxiety and increase confidence.
+Rituals performed after a loss help us alleviate grief, while rituals performed before high-pressure tasks reduce anxiety and increase confidence.

-Studies by Michael I. Norton, Francesca Gino, and colleagues prove the multiple benefits of using rituals even among those who don’t believe in the efficacy of rituals.
+Studies by Michael I. Norton, Francesca Gino, and colleagues prove their multiple benefits even among those who don’t believe in the efficacy of rituals.